Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

+Summer, 1968.
 The worst mass murder in Michigan’s history is about to take place in the quiet lakeside community of Good Hart.

 At 42 years old, Richard Robison was a successful man.
-He was an advertising executive who owned a magazine called ‘Impesario’.
+He was an advertising executive who owned a magazine called ‘Impesario.’
 His wife, 40-year-old Shirley Robison, was a housewife.
-Their children, 19-year-old Richie, 16-year-old Gary, 12-year-old Randall and 7-year-old Susan had enjoyed a stable and fortunate upbringing.
+Their children, 19-year-old Richie, 16-year-old Gary, 12-year-old Randall and 7-year-old Susan had enjoyed a stable and privileged upbringing.

 Author Mardi Link wrote in his book When Evil Came to Good Hart: “It looked like someone shot at the family while they were in the cabin from across the road through the window and they came around and came in through the lakeside door with a handgun and finished them off.”

 The seclusion of the location was a gift to the killer, as they slipped away from the massacre, unseen.

 The bodies of the Robison family lay dead for almost a month – a fucking month!!! – before they were discovered, leaving police with little in the way of forensic evidence due to decomposition.
 I don’t even picture it.
 Don’t think about it.
 A fucking month!!!